-- (c) Proper Mounting Supplemental batteries must be securely fastened to the vehicle's structure so that the batteries will not move in the event of a crash or vehicle roll over.
+- (a) Battery Type There are no regulations limiting the type, voltage, or weight of supplemental batteries. - (b) Low Battery Warning System The supplemental batteries powering the following equipment: (1) lights; (2) horn; and (3) battery box air circulation fans, must be equipped with a low voltage warning system that will aggressively warn the driver with an audible alarm when the supplemental battery pack is getting low. - (c) Proper Mounting Supplemental batteries must be securely fastened to the vehicle's structure so that the batteries will not move in the event of a crash or vehicle roll over.
 Nylon straps can be used to help secure the batteries; Velcro does not meet this requirement. - 5.4.5 Disconnect Switches Solar cars must have "kill" switches wired to disconnect all power to the motor and solar array.
 A total of four disconnect switches are required two each to interrupt current to the motor and array.
 One set of motor and array disconnects shall be accessible by the driver, within arm's reach, and another set shall be accessible by bystanders external to the vehicle.
 Each disconnect must be capable of carrying and interrupting the full load current at system voltage.
-For 2020, disconnects may either be directly operated (switch interrupts full load current) or operate a relay/contactor.
+For 2021, dDisconnects may either must be manually directly operated (switch interrupts full load current) or and shall not operate a separate contact, relay/contactor, or solenoid switch.
 The relay/contactor must be located within the HV enclosure, as described in Section 5.4.2.
-Teams are strongly encouraged to use a relay/contactor in 2020 to isolate high voltage conductors from the driver compartment.
-Starting in 2021, solar cars must be equipped with disconnect switches that operate a relay/contactor to interrupt the full load current.
+Teams are strongly encouraged to use a relay/contactor in 2021 to isolate high voltage conductors from the driver compartment.
+Starting in 2022, solar cars must be equipped with disconnect switches that operate a relay/contactor to interrupt the full load current.
 Relays/contactors must be continuous duty, normally open, and capable of carrying and interrupting the full load current at system voltage. - (a) Disconnect switches must be push-pull, where the circuit is broken when the disconnect switch is pushed in. - (b) Disconnect Switches must be clearly labeled in 10mm-high letters, and be plainly marked with "ON" and "OFF" positions.
 Motor disconnect switches shall be labeled "Motor Disconnect" and array disconnect switches shall be labeled "Array Disconnect" Switches shall be labeled with the directions for operating the switch, such as "Push for Off." - (c) Manufacturer documentation must be provided for all disconnect switches and relays/contactors and show that the devices being utilized are rated properly. - (d) Disconnect switches must be securely fastened to the vehicle structure to prevent failure in emergency situations. - (e) Disconnect switches must be in plain sight by a bystander in standing position and may not be hidden under panels. - (f) Disconnect switches (or relays/contactors if used) must be in series with no other devices or connections between them.
 The motor disconnect shall be placed first in series on the positive connection to the motor controller.
 The array disconnect shall be placed first in series on the positive connection to the solar panels or solar array power trackers, if used.